-Reconnection within 7 days means the reconnection of a customer within 7 calendar days of disconnection for failure to pay a bill.
+Reconnection means the customer has been reconnected at the same supply address and in the same name within 7 calendar days of disconnection for failure to pay a bill.

-Reconnection of a customer previously on an instalment plan means a customer whose supply was reconnected who are, or who were in the previous 24 months, on an instalment plan.
+Reconnection of a customer previously on an instalment plan means the reconnection of a residential customer whose supply was disconnected for failure to pay a bill and who is, or who was within the reporting year or the previous reporting year, on an instalment plan.

-Reconnection of a customer who was previously disconnected within the past 24 months means a customer whose supply was reconnected and who has been disconnected on one or more occasions in the previous 24 months for failure to pay a bill.
+Reconnection of a customer who was previously disconnected within the past 24 months means a residential customer whose supply was reconnected and whose supply was disconnected for failure to pay a bill and who has been disconnected at the same supply address on at least 1 other occasion during the reporting year or the previous reporting year.

-Reconnection of a customer receiving a concession means the reconnection of a residential customer who receives a concession, rebate or grant related to the supply of electricity at the time of disconnection.
+Reconnection of a customer receiving a concession means the reconnection of a residential customer while the subject of a concession, rebate or grant related to the supply of electricity at the time of disconnection.